thehapyone/NanoCamera/README.md

 ## Debugging

-The library has some debugging builtin in to manage errors and exception that might occure during camera acquistion.
+The library has some debugging builtin in to manage errors and exception that might occured during the camera acquistion.
  - Using the "debug" variable to raise exceptions when an error occured.
  - Using the HasError to read current error state of the camera with or without debug enabled.

 ## See also

 - [Platooning Robot](https://github.com/thehapyone/Platooning-Robot) - Resources for building collaborative robots